 Send an LS to RAN2 informing that

-From RAN1 perspecitive, it is beneficial to support a finer granularity for location response time.
+From RAN1 perspecitive, it is beneficial to support a finer granularity for location response time in order to reduce latency.
 The details can be up to RAN2.

 RAN1 to further study the following aspects